 However, there is a way in which you can create a new branch then checkout into the new branch.
 That’s where the checkout -b flag comes in.

 Suppose we want to create a new branch called fix-18 and immediately checkout into that branch.
 This branch will contain the code that fixes issue #18 in our hypothetical repository.
-We could create this branch and navigate to is using this command:
+We can use the following command to create a new local branch that matches the version of our HEAD branch:

 git checkout -b fix-18

-By default, the branch created by the git checkout -b command will use the current HEAD branch as the template for the new branch.
-So, if you’re on the master branch and run the git checkout -b command, the new branch will use the same code as you have stored on the master branch.
+The branch created by the git checkout -b command uses the current Git HEAD branch as the template for the new branch.

 There is a way to override this, however.
 The syntax for creating a new branch based on a specified existing branch, then checking out to that branch, is as follows: